 English 11 introduces selections in American literature from 1900 to the present with an additional emphasis on grammar, composition, and vocabulary.
-Teachers stress literary and composition analysis to encourage critical thinking skills.
+Students have opportunities to read and analyze a variety of literary and non-fiction texts.
+Additionally, students will write a number of compositions, including a research-based essay.